asticode/go-astitodo/readme.md

 I use inline TODOs a lot in my code and needed a way to print all TODOs easily, so I created `gotodo`

+It parses the comments from the AST and extract their TODOs.
+It can provide valuable information such as the TODO's assignee which can be filtered afterwards

 # Install

 Run